-So, by following this tutorial, you will have batch renamed all the files sequentially numerically and also changed the file extension for all files in the folder quickly & easily.
+So, by following this tutorial, you will batch rename all the files sequentially numerically and also change the file extension for all files in the folder quickly & easily.

 Similar to this tool is ContextReplace, which will help you rename multiple files or folders via the context menu.

-TIP: In Windows, now, it’s even easier to rename multiple files or folders.
-If you want to rename multiple files, after renaming the first file, just tap the TAB button, and you’ll be moved on to the next in-line file or folder.
+TIP: In Windows, it’s even easier to rename multiple files or folders.
+If you want to rename multiple files, tap the TAB button after renaming the first file, and you’ll be moved on to the next in-line file or folder.
 You can thus immediately rename the following file.

 Moreover, Windows also has one more nice feature.
-Even if you have the ‘show file extension’ feature enabled, it does not highlight the file type extension while renaming.
-So you are safer, as while renaming, you will not change or delete the extension by mistake.
+Even if the ‘show file extension’ feature is enabled, it does not highlight the file type extension while renaming.
+So you are safer, as you will not change or delete the extension by mistake while renaming.

 These free File Renamer software may interest you.